NOAH 2001 DVD VHS

 4/12 Osaka Furitsu Taiikukan Tournament Junkessho: Vader vs. Yoshihiro Takayama.
 These guys strengths don't play into each others hands at all, and Vader isn't the guy to carry Takayama at this advanced stage in his career.
 Most of the match was Vader striking, which would have been adequate if Takayama had a clue how to sell them.
 The rest was the very deliberate set a move up and do it type of sequenceless wrestling.
 Heated but awkward and contrived.
 Takayama's strikes were very fake with the exception of his knees to the gut.
 Sucky ripoff finish saw Scorpio throw the ref down after hitting Takayama with a chair.
 Back in the ring, Vader choked Takayama out for what appeared to the the submission, but the ref just took a while to reenter the ring and DQ Vader for Scorpio's actions.
 9:29. *

-4/15 Tokyo Ariake Coliseum GHC Tournament Heavykyu Kesshosen: Mitsuharu Misawa vs. Yoshihiro Takayama.
+4/15/01 Tokyo Ariake Coliseum GHC Tournament Heavykyu Kesshosen: Mitsuharu Misawa vs. Yoshihiro Takayama 21:12.
 This was worked like Misawa vs. Kawada except obviously Takayama is not in the same stratosphere as Kawada.
-Takayama was on offense most of the match so the fans would believe in him.
-His strikes are a lot stiffer than they used to be, but still not to the point where you don't mind that, with the exception of a couple suplexes and submissions, it's still all he does.
-I was going to say he's more accurate, but he actually busted Misawa's chin open with a hard kick that was supposed to be to the chest.
-He opened the cut up further with some punches, so Misawa had blood all over his neck.
-Takayama's offense was very much unfocused though.
+Takayama was on offense most of the match, so the fans would believe in him and also so he didn't have to sell.
+His strikes were a lot stiffer than they used to be, but still not to the point where you don't mind that, with the exception of a couple suplexes and submissions, it's all he does.
+Well, keeping it simple is best for Takayama, but 17 minutes of his offense doesn't make for scintilating entertainment even in the rare instance such as today where he executed way over his head.
+He did make on crucial mistake, actually busting Misawa's chin open with a hard kick that was supposed to be to the chest.
+He improvised decently, opening the cut up further with some punches so Misawa had blood all over his neck, but as a whole Takayama's offense was very much unfocused.
 Aside from the accident, he did his best damage with suplexes onto a table and the ramp, but those were almost the only moves directed at Misawa's back.
 It was a little more submission oriented due to Takayama's shooter gimmick, but otherwise it was basically Misawa by numbers.
-It was a good long tough match, but I didn't see anything clever or different here.
+It was a good tough long match that was very credible as a big match main event, but I didn't see anything clever or different here.
 Some good reactions from the crowd, but nothing close to sustained heat.
-21:12. ***1/4
+Given Takayama, it was as good as you could have asked, but it was more lazy structuring from Misawa just taking his offense until he got bored and finished him off. ***1/4

 5/12/01 Tokyo Differ Ariake: Mitsuharu Misawa & Yoshinari Ogawa vs. Akira Taue & Tamon Honda.
 Taue cleaned house to build him up for his title shot.
 3:01 shown